 Oregon Health Authority implements regulations to ensure drinking water standards in accordance with the Safe Drinking Water Act.

-Oregon Dept of State Lands manages the removal-fill program and coordinates in-water work permitting with the U.S. Army Corps of Engineers.
+Oregon Deptartment of State Lands manages the removal-fill program and coordinates in-water work permitting with the U.S. Army Corps of Engineers.

-US Forest Service and US Bureau of Land management implement the aquatic conservation strategy of the Northwest Forest Plan.
+US Forest Service and US Bureau of Land Management implement the aquatic conservation strategy of the Northwest Forest Plan.

 Lincoln County manages the onsite wastewater (septic) permitting program for most of the planning area.